Table of Contents

 BEST HIRING PRACTICES – TOP QUESTIONS ANSWERED

 A lot goes into hiring and there is good reason for that.
 People are after all a company’s most important asset.
-This guide should help you understand what areas make sense for you to focus on for your business.
+This best hiring practices guide should help you understand best hiring practices for your business.

 1. WHY SHOULD THE APPLICANT WORK FOR YOUR BUSINESS?